itzniel/DanBookStore/README.txt

 @1425 Created the individual repos and added the IcategoryRepository.cs and CategoryRepository to the IRepository and Repository
 Modified  categoryRepository and Icategory Repository

+@1450 Added a new interface (IunitOfWork) to the IRepository folderand updated the code Added a class to the Repository folder and extended the UnitOfWork : IUnitOfwWork built the app no errors